prabago/refarch-caseinc-app/docs/run-icp.md

 $ docker build -t case/webportal .
 $ docker images
 ```
-Then tag your local image with the name of the remote ICP server where the docker registry resides, and the namespace to use. (*mycluster:8500* is the remote server and *brown* is the namespace)
+Then tag your local image with the name of the remote ICP server where the docker registry resides, and the namespace to use. (*mycluster.icp:8500* is the remote server and *brown* is the namespace)
 ```
-$ docker tag case/webportal mycluster:8500/brown/casewebportal:v0.0.1
+$ docker tag case/webportal mycluster.icp:8500/brown/casewebportal:v0.0.1
 $ docker images
 ```
+An image with the scope namespace is only accessible from within the namespace that it was pushed to.

 ## Push docker image to ICP private docker repository

 If you have copied the ICP master host certificate / public key to the /etc/docker/certs.d/<hostname>:<portnumber> folder on you local computer, you should be able to login to remote docker engine.
 (If not see this section: [Access ICP docker](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/icp-deploy.md#access-to-icp-private-repository)) Use a user known by ICP.
 ```
-docker login mycluster:8500
+docker login mycluster.icp:8500
 User: admin
+Password:
 ```
 Push the image
 ```
-docker push mycluster:8500/brown/casewebportal:v0.0.1
+docker push mycluster.icp:8500/brown/casewebportal:v0.0.1
 ```
 More informations could be found [here](https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Working_with_the_local_docker_registry_from_Spectrum_Conductor_for_Containers?lang=en)